cookiecutter/cookiecutter-django/docs/developing-locally-docker.rst

 Increasingly it is becoming necessary to develop software in a secure environment in order that there are very few changes when deploying to production.
 Recently Facebook changed their policies for apps/sites that use Facebook login which requires the use of an HTTPS URL for the OAuth redirect URL.
 So if you want to use the ``users`` application with a OAuth provider such as Facebook, securing your communication to the local development environment will be necessary.

-On order to create a secure environment, we need to have a trusted SSL certficate installed in our Docker application.
+In order to create a secure environment, we need to have a trusted SSL certficate installed in our Docker application.

 #.  **Let's Encrypt**